 The ONLY graduate program in Georgia with a renewed focus on building communities, play-based learning, and nature smart teaching practices.

 Participating in a two-day trip to the Ron Clark Academy in Atlanta, Georgia, is a highlight of the program.
-The cost is included in tuition.
-No additional charge.
+At no additional charge.

-Students work together to plan and implement a theme-based group trip.
-The cost is included in tuition.
-No additional charge.
+Students work together to plan and implement a theme-based group trip. \No additional charge.

 Med students get a 50% reduced tuition for a child (boy or girl ages 6-12) to attend our innovative and onsite summer camp, Kid’s College…one of only nine designated Google Maker spaces in the State of Georgia.

 MEd students are actively involved in STEM-based projects, reading and writing workshops, and oral storytelling to experience proven teaching strategies.